jvmoraiscb/rhcr/README.md

 sudo udevadm control --reload-rules
 ```

-and finally, delete the temporary folder:
+and finally, **unplug and replug the falcon** and delete the temporary folder:

 ```bash
 sudo rm -r ~/rhcr_temp/